Douglas A-26 Invader: Design and development

-After about 1,570 production aircraft, three guns were installed in each wing, coinciding with the introduction of the "eight-gun nose" for A-26Bs, giving some configurations as many as 14 .50 in (12.7 mm) machine guns in fixed forward mounts.
+After about 1,570 production aircraft, three guns were installed in each wing, coinciding with the introduction of the "eight-gun nose" for A-26Bs, giving some versions as many as 14 .50 in (12.7 mm) machine guns in fixed forward mounts.
 An A-26C nose section could be replaced with an A-26B nose section, or vice versa, in a few hours, thus physically (and officially) changing the designation and operational role.
 The "flat-topped" canopy was changed in late 1944 after about 820 production aircraft, to a clamshell style with greatly improved visibility.

 Alongside the pilot in an A-26B, a crew member served as navigator and gun loader for the pilot-operated nose guns.
-In an A-26C, that crew member served as navigator and bombardier, and relocated to the nose section for the bombing phase of an operation.
+In an A-26C, that crew member served as navigator and bombardier, and moved to the nose section to bomb.
 A few A-26Cs were fitted with dual flight controls, some parts of which could be disabled in flight for access to the nose section.
 Access for the bombardier was through the lower section of the right instrument panel; he normally sat next to the pilot.
-This was similar to British designs such as the Lancaster, Blenheim/Beaufort, Wellington, etc. A tractor-style "jump seat" was behind the "navigator's seat".
+This was similar to British designs such as the Lancaster, Blenheim/Beaufort and Wellington.
+A tractor-style "jump seat" was behind the "navigator's seat".
 In most missions, a third crew member in the rear gunner's compartment operated the remote-controlled dorsal and ventral gun turrets, with access to-and-from the cockpit via the bomb bay only if that was empty.
-The gunner operated both dorsal and ventral turrets via a novel and complex (and problematic) dual-ended periscope sight, a vertical column running through the center of the rear compartment, with traversing and elevating/depressing periscope sights on each end.
-The gunner sat on a seat facing rearward looking into a binocular periscope sight mounted on the column, controlling the guns with a pair of handles on the sides of the column.
+The gunner operated both dorsal and ventral turrets via a novel, complex and unreliable dual-ended periscope sight, a vertical column running through the center of the rear compartment, with traversing and elevating/depressing periscope sights on each end.
+The gunner sat on a seat facing rearwards looking into a binocular periscope sight mounted on the column, controlling the guns with a pair of handles on the sides of the column.
 Aimed above the centerline of the aircraft, the mirror in the center of the column 'flipped', showing the gunner a limited view similar to the view the upper periscope was seeing.
 As he pressed the handles downward, and as the bead passed the centerline, the mirror automatically flipped, transferring the sight "seamlessly" to the lower periscope.
 The guns aimed in the approximate direction the periscope was aimed, automatically transferring between upper and lower turrets as required, and computing for parallax and other factors.
-While novel and sound in principle, the developers invested a great deal of time and effort in their attempts to get the system to work effectively, delaying production.
+While novel and sound in principle, the developers invested a great deal of time and effort in their attempts to get the system to work, delaying production.
 As might be expected, the complex system was difficult to maintain in the field.